Bringing hope in South Sudan

 Local resilience in the world's newest nation

-Civilians in South Sudan have endured years of violence and failed peace agreements.
-Rebel groups continue to multiply along ethnic and tribal lines in localised militia.
+Civilians have endured years of violence and failed peace agreements.
+Rebel groups continue to multiply along ethnic-tribal lines in localised militia.
 Conflict has claimed thousands of lives and driven millions to flee their homes.

-The people’s plight is described by experts as a ‘full-blown humanitarian emergency’, exacerbated by devastating floods and droughts, inequitable distribution of resources, economic mismanagement and serious human rights violations.
+The people of South Sudan face a full-blown humanitarian emergency, made worse by devastating floods and droughts, inequitable distribution of resources, economic mismanagement and serious human rights violations.

 Diocese of Wau

-The Anglican Diocese of Wau coordinates development programmes across two states in South Sudan, Western Bahr el Ghazal and Warrap state.
+Life-saving assistance and lasting development across two states in South Sudan, Western Bahr el Ghazal and Warrap state.

 Marol Academy